totalspectrum/riscvemu/README.md

 this many times before stopping again.
 If it is 0 it will run continuously.

 The JIT compiler is much simpler, and does not have the debug interface.
-It's a pure PASM program and hence only requires one COG (the other emulators use two COGs, one for the debug stub and one for the Risc-V emulation).
+It's a pure PASM program and hence only requires one COG (the riscvemu emulators use two COGs, one for the debug stub and one for the Risc-V emulation).